shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 *VACUUM* reclaims storage occupied by dead tuples without locking tables. *VACUUM FULL* rewrites all the table contents to a new disk file with no extra space, allowing unused space to be returned to the operating system.
 This form is much slower and requires an exclusive lock on each table while it is being processed.
 More information about it in PostgreSQL [wiki](https://www.postgresql.org/docs/devel/static/sql-vacuum.html).

-### Prepare you application for multi-master replication
+### Prepare your application for multi-master replication

 If you want to use a multi-master replication in your project you need to make sure that the application will work with it correctly.
 Double check whether your application works with the DB and prepare the app for the multi-master.